jfprgin/ZavrsniRad_JFP/README.md

 ## Korištenje / Usage
 ***Hrvatski***<br>
 Za korištenje projekta potrebno je otvoriti projekt u Microsoft Visual Studiu te ga pokrenuti.
 Nakon toga, možete igrati igru.
 Igra se igra pomoću tipkovnice.
 Igrač se kreće lijevo i desno pomoću tipki lijevo i desno, te puca pomoću tipke space.<br><br>
+***English***<br>
+To use the project, you need to open the project in Microsoft Visual Studio and run it.
+After that, you can play the game.
+The game is played using the keyboard.
+The player moves left and right using the left and right arrow keys and shoots using the space key.

 ## Kontakt / Contact
 - [E-mail](mailto:jfprgin@gmail.com)